Serving the Quincy area.

 1310 N 12th St

-AK Electrical Contractor Inc is your local electrical specialist servicing the entire Quincy IL and surrounding areas.
-We take pride in putting out quality work and stand behind everything we do.
-Our
+AK Electrical Contractor, Inc., is your local electrical specialist servicing the entire Quincy, IL, and the surrounding areas.
+We take pride in putting out quality work and stand behind everything we

 2.Marold Electric, Inc.